flekschas/jupyter-scatter/paper.md

 ![Fashion MNIST Embeddings.
 Left: Integration of Jupyter Scatter with an image widget through synchronized point selections.
 Right: Four scatterplots with synchronized point selection.
 \label{fig:fashion-mnist}](paper/fashion-mnist.jpg)

-Beyond a single scatterplot, there are several use cases where one might want to compare two or more related scatterplots.
-In the case of a high-dimensional dataset, for example, one might want to compare different properties of the same data points.
-One might also choose to embed the high-dimensional dataset and compare different embedding methods.
-For large-scale datasets one might want to compare different subsets of the same dataset or entirely different datasets.
-Jupyter Scatter supports these kinds of comparisons by synchronized hover, view, and point selections via its `compose` method.
+Comparing two or more related scatterplots can be useful in various scenarios.
+For example, with high-dimensional data, it might be necessary to compare different properties of the same data points.
+Another scenario involves embedding the high-dimensional dataset and comparing different embedding methods.
+For large-scale datasets, it might be useful to compare different subsets of the same dataset or entirely different datasets.
+Jupyter Scatter supports these comparisons with synchronized hover, view, and point selections via its `compose` method.

-For instance, UMAP [@leland2018umap] isn't the only embedding method and it can be interesting to conpare point clusters between different embedding methods.
-In the following we compose a two by two grid of four embeddings of the Fasion MNIST dataset [@xiao2017fashion] that were created with PCA [@pearson1901], UMAP [@leland2018umap], t-SNE [@vandermaaten2008visualizing], and a convolutional autoencoder [@kingma2013auto].
+For instance, there are many ways to embed points into two dimensions, including linear and non-linear methods, and comparing point clusters between different embedding methods can be insightful.
+In the following, we compose a two-by-two grid of four embeddings of the Fashion MNIST dataset [@xiao2017fashion] created with PCA [@pearson1901], UMAP [@leland2018umap], t-SNE [@vandermaaten2008visualizing], and a convolutional autoencoder [@kingma2013auto].
 As illustrated in \autoref{fig:fashion-mnist} (Right), the point selection of the four scatterplots is synchronized.

 ```py
 config = dict(